ankit18gupta/react-us-stocks/README.md

 ### `npm install`

-Installs the node_modules for the dependencies in package.json file.
+Installs the node_modules for the dependencies present in the package.json file.

+If it doesn't work, please delete the package-lock.json file and run the same command again.

 ### `npm start`